chef-boneyard/chef-rfc/README.md

 The repository for proposals for major changes to Chef, Chef Server, and related public projects.

+**<-----DEPRECATED----->**

+This process has been superceded by the guidelines outlined in the https://github.com/chef/chef-oss-practices and no longer applies to Chef Software projects

+**<-----DEPRECATED----->**

 ## Usage

 Read [RFC000](https://github.com/chef/chef-rfc/blob/master/rfc000-rfc-process.md#submitting-an-rfc) for more information on how to submit an RFC and get it reviewed.